JappyPing/noise2read/CaseStudies/AbundanceLevel/readme.md

-See the steps in [Coverage](https://noise2read.readthedocs.io/en/latest/Usage/Examples/coverage.html) of Examples in noise2read documentation
+See the steps in [Abundance Level](https://noise2read.readthedocs.io/en/latest/Usage/Examples/AbundanceLevel.html) of Examples in noise2read documentation